sm4rtm4art/LLM_Rag/start_prompt_comparison_module.md

 9. Implement CI-friendly testing:
     - Create small, synthetic test files that can be committed to the repository
     - For tests requiring larger PDF test data that cannot be committed due to copyright or size:
-      - Add conditional test skipping using `pytest.mark.skipif` based on the presence of test files
+      - ✅ Add conditional test skipping using `pytest.mark.skipif` based on the presence of test files or CI environment
       - Implement robust mocking of file operations in tests to avoid dependencies on real files
       - Add clear documentation about which tests require local files versus which can run in CI
       - Consider separating fast and slow tests using pytest markers (`@pytest.mark.fast`, `@pytest.mark.slow`)
+    - ✅ Ensure CI environment detects and installs necessary system dependencies like Tesseract OCR
+    - ✅ Add appropriate timeouts to prevent tests from hanging indefinitely

 Deliverables: